 To access and navigate the OSD menu, you can either use the directional joystick beneath the bottom bezel of the monitor or download UltraGear Control Center and make your adjustments in a desktop application.

 Finally, there are 48 RGB LEDs at the back of the monitor.
-The RGB lighting is bright and can create quite atmospheric lighting; it can also be synchronized with on-screen video or audio.
+The RGB lighting is bright and can create quite an atmospheric lighting; it can also be synchronized with on-screen video or audio.

 Design & Connectivity

 The stand of the monitor is sturdy and offers decent ergonomics with up to 110mm height adjustment, -5°/15° tilt, 100x100mm VESA mount compatibility, and +/- 3° pivot for balancing the screen.
 You cannot swivel the screen to the left/right though.

 There’s a subtle but noticeable 2300R screen curvature which further improves the viewing immersion.
 The screen also has a light matte anti-glare coating, which eliminates reflections.

 The bezels are ultra-thin at the sides and at the top of the screen, while the bottom bezel is a bit thicker as the monitor doesn’t feature LG’s latest Oxide 4-sides borderless design, like that of the LG 27GN950.